thangchung/awesome-dotnet-core/README.md

   * [FormHelper](https://github.com/SinanBozkus/FormHelper) - Form & Validation Helper for ASP.NET Core.
 Form Helper helps you to create ajax forms and validations without writing any javascript code.
 (Compatible with Fluent Validation).
   * [Guard](https://github.com/safakgur/guard) - A high-performance, extensible argument validation library.
   * [Valit](https://github.com/valit-stack/Valit) - A dead simple validation for .NET Core.
 No more if-statements all around your code.
 Write nice and clean fluent validators instead!
+  * [Validot](https://github.com/bartoszlenar/Validot) - Validot is a performance-first, compact library for advanced model validation.
+Using a simple declarative fluent interface, it efficiently handles classes, structs, nested members, collections, nullables, plus any relation or combination of them.
+It also supports translations, custom logic extensions with tests, and DI containers.
 * [Vanara](https://github.com/dahall/Vanara) - A set of .NET libraries for Windows implementing PInvoke calls to many native Windows APIs with supporting wrappers.
 * [warden-stack](https://github.com/warden-stack) - "health checks" for your applications, resources and infrastructure.
 Keep your Warden on the watch.
 * [WebEssentials.AspNetCore.ServiceWorker](https://github.com/madskristensen/WebEssentials.AspNetCore.ServiceWorker) - ASP.NET Core Progressive Web Apps.